Last update: 11.11.2019

 Those are all welcome features for torrenters.
 However, there are some other things to note before you hand over any cash.

 Firstly, Windscribe is a Canadian company.
-Canada isn’t the worst place for a torrenting VPN to be based, but it is in the 5 eyes alliance, so there’s a risk of intelligence sharing between nations.
+Canada isn’t the worst place for a torrenting VPN to be based, but it is in the Five Eyes alliance, so there’s a risk of intelligence sharing between nations.
 Perhaps this isn’t as relevant for torrenters, but it’s worth a note.

 More importantly, Canada has become more hostile to P2P downloads in recent years, which might pose legal issues for Windscribe and therefore for its users.